-- Support to mine action, in particular clearance, mine risk education, victim assistance, advocacy and capacity development in Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Georgia, Montenegro, Myanmar, Serbia, Sri Lanka, Syria, Ukraine, Yemen and Zimbabwe as well as the activities of Geneva Call, ICBL-CMC, Mine Action Review and Mines Action Canada in this area. - Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed CHF 10.4 million to the GICHD.
-The organisation acts as a facilitator, strategic advisor, research body and think tank in the field of mine action (including explosive remnants of war).
+- Support mine action, in particular clearance, mine risk education, victim assistance, advocacy and capacity development in Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Georgia, Myanmar, Sri Lanka, Syria, Ukraine, Yemen and Zimbabwe as well as the activities of Geneva Call, ICBL-CMC, Mine Action Review and Mines Action Canada in this area. - Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed CHF 11.2 million to the GICHD.
+The organisation acts as a facilitator, strategic advisor, research body and think tank in the field of mine action (including ERW).
 The Implementation Support Units (ISU), which serve the States Parties to the APMBC and to the CCM, are hosted by the GICHD which covers the rental, administrative, and logistical costs.
 This in-kind contribution (about CHF 0.5 million per annum) is covered by Switzerland's core contribution to the GICHD. - Provision of experts in the fields of EOD, logistics, finance and information management, training and security to UN mine action programmes.
-During the reporting period, experts were deployed to programmes in the Democratic Republic of Congo, Mali, South Sudan, Sudan and Western Sahara as well as to UNMAS and UNOPS HQ in New York and UNOPS Office Geneva.
-During the reporting period, CHF 3.5 million have been spent for the secondment of personnel, the organisation of training courses and different other activities.
-This includes the support of a GICHD-training programme in Western Ukraine.
-Switzerland further developed and updated its specific training courses for future experts to be sent to international mine action programmes with its partners: The GICHD, UNMAS, UNICEF, and UNOPS. - Since 2000, Switzerland has been offering international training courses on the Information Management System for Mine Action (IMSMA) via the channels of the Partnership for Peace Program (PfP).
+During the reporting period, experts were deployed to programmes in the Democratic Republic of Congo, Mali, South Sudan and Sudan as well as to UNMAS and UNOPS HQ in New York and UNOPS Office Geneva.
+During the reporting period, CHF 3.1 million have been spent for the secondment of personnel, the organisation of training courses and different other activities.
+Switzerland further developed and updated its specific training courses for future experts to be sent to international mine action programmes with its partners: the GICHD, UNMAS, UNICEF, and UNOPS. - Since 2000, Switzerland has been offering international training courses on the Information Management System for Mine Action (IMSMA) via the channels of the Partnership for Peace Program (PfP).
 Switzerland annually offers a series of courses in different fields of mine action.
-During the reporting period, Switzerland along with the GICHD and UNOPS offered courses with the following topics, "IMSMA-Core Training Course", IMSMA NG, Operations Management, IMAS and Conformance,

-EORE, Integrated Mine Action Programmes and "Non-Technical Survey Course".
-During the reporting period, Switzerland spent some CHF 385'000 for the training courses.
+During the reporting period, Switzerland along with the GICHD and UNOPS offered courses with the following topics, "IMSMA-Core Training Course", Operations Management, National Mine Action Standards, EORE, Integrated Mine Action Programmes and "Non-Technical Survey Course".
+During the reporting period, Switzerland spent some CHF 440'000 for the training courses.